Advi23/Artistry/docs/GUI Setup.md

 I would say the most important component in a Netbeans GUI is what layout you make your panels in.
 At the beginning, I didn't even know that there _were_ different layouts, so I just used the standard one: **Free Design**.

-I began piecing together the welcome screen for my app, but issues arose when I needed to move screens.
+I began piecing together the welcome screen for my app, but issues arose when I needed to transition between screens.
 Once the user is done selecting their desired options, they're supposed to move to a Main Screen that features results, right?
 Well, with the **Free Design** layout, that can't be easily achieved.

-Originally I just used **Tabbed Panes** to switch between screens, but I really wanted the design of my app to closely resemble my prototype (made in Canva), so I looked to the internet for solutions.
+Originally I just used **Tabbed Panes** to switch between screens, but I really wanted the design of my app to closely resemble my prototype [made in Canva](https://www.canva.com/design/DAGoFS6iFCU/ZHmJgC1sDlgl4gLJ4rQVpA/view?utm_content=DAGoFS6iFCU&utm_campaign=designshare&utm_medium=link2&utm_source=uniquelinks&utlId=he3244e21ac) and smoothly transition with the click of a button, so I looked to the internet for solutions.

 This was where I realized **Free Design** was not going to work as I couldn't switch between panels easily within a single JFrame.
 I ended up having to scrap my first GUI and start an entirely new project, which is why it's called **artistry2** :').